-In this post, we’ll help you and your employees to cultivate a growth mindset so your business can flourish.
+In this post, we’ll help you and your employees to develop a growth mindset so your business can flourish.

 People with this mindset are not discouraged by failure.
 Moreover, they don’t actually see themselves as failing even when things go south.
 Instead, they see themselves as learning.

 Adopting a growth mindset isn’t only important at an individual level.
 It is also vital for businesses at an organizational level.
-Studies show that when management promotes a growth mindset among team members, they encourage learning, development, and new ideas.
+Studies show that when management promotes the right mindset among team members, they encourage learning, development, and new ideas.
 When Dweck’s book came out, it made big waves in the business world, ultimately leading to Microsoft completely overhauling its business model.

 Workplaces that cultivate a growth mindset at an organizational level are more innovative, inspired, and efficient.
 They don’t stick to the same-old just to preserve their fragile ego!
 Instead, they take on challenges and valiantly face risks, helping the business to grow.